rocket-pool/smartnode/README.md

 ## CLI Commands

-The following commands are available via the Smartnode client:
+The following commands are available via the Smart Node client:

 ### COMMANDS: